kclung99/worklogger/README.md

 This project is intended to simplify the work logging process.

-## Problems
+## Known Issues

--   Incorrect stages for given subject (occasional)
--   Repeated content
--   Need precise splitting for the reponse

-## Incoming Upgrades
+## Upcoming Updates

--   Add cost of execution (from token usage)
+-   Add cost of execution (calculate from token usage and model)
+-   Add experimental persona with each prompt
+-   Improve prompt to achieve more precise outputs